 For more information, contact: Shore Acres State Park – (541) 888-3732; Co-Chair – Shirley & David Bridgham (541) 756-5401, firstname.lastname@example.org

 A community tradition was born in 1987 when the Friends of Shore Acres decided to “string a few lights” to help celebrate the holidays.
 That first season, 6,000 miniature lights, one Christmas tree, and the decorated Garden House drew 9,000 visitors.

-Now, at least 325,000 lights (mostly LED), 30 large landscape lights, dozens of small landscape lights, 30 large holiday trees, dozens of lighted sculptures, entertainment in the pavilion, and a beautifully decorated Garden House draw 40,000 to 50,000+ visitors or more each season.
+Now, at least 325,000 lights (mostly LED), 30 large landscape lights, dozens of small landscape lights, 30 large holiday trees, dozens of lighted sculptures, and a beautifully decorated Garden House draw – on average – 50,000 to 70,000 visitors each season.
 Numbers vary with the weather.
-Inside the Garden House, scrolls of names are a tribute to business supporters and the more than 1,500 volunteers who make it happen.
+Inside the Garden House, scrolls of names are a tribute to business supporters, members and the more than 1,500 volunteers who make it happen.

 - 2017: at least 325,000 LED lights, animated Dolphin display, 45′ life size Gray Whale completely re-done, Amanita mushroom completely re-done

 - 2016: at least 325,000 LED lights, purple Dolphin in the Undersea Garden, Porcupine joined the Exile Gate, new animated Orca display